The Historical Commission advises the city on matters of history and historic preservation.

 The Commission's monthly meetings cover a variety of topics relating to the conservation of the city's historic resources and promotion of civic historical awareness.
 All meetings are open to the public.

-Paul-Erick Johnson, vice chair
+Paul-Erick Johnson, chair

 William A. Vincent